mrsoltys/GEEN1400/Photon/README.md

   * I've left off the `id=5574991` part of the `url`, because I'll be passing this to the request dynamically.
 This means this request won't work by default, unless I append an ID to it.
   * I've added the `query` tag to have `{"id": "{{id}}"}`.
 This is where the integration is looking for a City ID to be passed to it.

-In my photon code, i can now pass the city I want to see to the particle integration.
+In my photon code, I can now pass the city I want to see to the particle integration.
 Say I want to look up the weather for Clemson, SC (`id=4574989`):

     Particle.publish("openWeatherByCity","{\"id\":4574989}")

 The integration will now append `&id=4574989` to the end of the HTTP request, and return the weather for Clemson, SC!
 If I wanted a differnet city, say...
 Brisbane, AU (`id=2174003`), all I have to do is send a different publish command with the new City ID:

     Particle.publish("openWeatherByCity","{\"id\":2174003}")

+## Another Example Using the Google Calendar API